 Does anyone think they make the right decisions when they are emotional?
 I know I don't.

-Psychologists tell those who are in the midst of a divorce should not make any significant decisions for at least a year.
+Psychologists tell those in the midst of a divorce should not make any significant decisions for at least a year.
 The same advice goes for those who lose a loved one.

 Another example is physical and emotional abuse.
 That behavior comes out of anger.
 Nothing good comes out of decisions made with outsized emotion.